Growth modification is also referred to as Functional Orthopaedics

 or Dentofacial Orthopaedics

 .
-To put it simply, the term dentofacial orthopaedics means changing the size, shape and relationship of the jaws to create symmetry.
+To put it simply, the term dentofacial orthopaedics means changing the jaws’ size, shape, and relationship to create symmetry.

 Orthopaedics will help permanent teeth grow into the right places, reducing or eliminating the need for extractions.
-For some patients, early treatment may prevent the need for surgical intervention in later life.
+In addition, early treatment may prevent the need for surgical intervention in later life for some patients.

-Early intervention with Orthopaedics will give the greatest chance of the best result and although patients are able to treated at any age, those with available growth may enjoy a substantial advantage.
+Early intervention with Orthopaedics will give the greatest chance of the best result.
+Although patients can treat at any age, those with available growth may enjoy a substantial advantage.

 A smile to be proud of – what more can we say!